 The Killingholme Marshes Drainage Scheme in North Lincolnshire is to receive a grant of £4,328,032 via the LEP from the Government’s Getting Building Fund.

-The surface water drainage project will allow for further development of the South Humber Bank and the Able Marine Energy Park, which is set to become a bespoke, world-leading facility to serve the needs of the burgeoning offshore renewable energy sectors.
+The surface water drainage project will allow for further development of the South Humber Bank and the Humber Ports Port, which is set to become a bespoke, world-leading facility to serve the needs of the burgeoning offshore renewable energy sectors.

 Other organisations which will benefit include the main C.Ro port facility, MoD South Killingholme Jetty, CLH Pipeline System, Phillips 66, Benton Transport, Network Rail, property firm Bethany Jayne, North Lincolnshire Council and the Lincolnshire Wildlife Trust.